CloudNativeSDWAN/cnwan-operator/README.md

 ## Supported Service Registries

-Currently, the CNWAN Operator can register and manage Kubernetes services to Google Cloud's [Service Directory](https://cloud.google.com/service-directory).
+Currently, the CN-WAN Operator can register and manage Kubernetes services to Google Cloud's [Service Directory](https://cloud.google.com/service-directory).
 The project and region must be provided in the `ConfigMap`, and the service account file must be provided as a `Secret`.